phoenixbyrd/Termux_XFCE/README.md

 This will start the termux-x11 server, XFCE4 desktop and open the Termux-X11 app right into the desktop.

+To start vnc use the command ```vncstart``` and to stop vnc use the command ```vncstop```

 To enter the Debian proot install from terminal use the command ```debian```

 Also note, you do not need to set display in Debian proot as it is already set.
 This means you can use the terminal to start any GUI application and it will startup.

 &nbsp;

-# cp2menu
+# Kill Termux X11

-A companion script for this setup to make it easier to add apps installed into debian proot to be added to the termux xfce menu.
-I have noticed an issue with some things not wanting to show in the menu even with this script, those .desktop files will need to be manually edited by the user, however once moved you can also created a desktop launcher normally for that app and it will work as expected.
+This will shut down your Termux-X11 session, you will have to manually close the Android apps

 &nbsp;

-# Kill Termux X11
+# Kill vncserver

-This script will shut down your session, you will have to manually close the Android apps
+This will shut down your vncserver session, you will have to manually close the Android apps

 &nbsp;